lukeasrodgers/frepl/README.md

 > q
 ```

-You can see some repl commands by typing `frepl:help`.
+You can see some repl commands by typing `f:help`.
 Not much going on there, currently.

 ## Contributing